blixt/go-group/README.md

   case help:
     category := help.Flag.Arg(0)
     if category != "" {
-      fmt.Println("TODO: Write some help about", category)
+      fmt.Println("This is some help about", category)
     } else {
-      fmt.Println("TODO: Write some general help for this tool") }
+      fmt.Println("This is some general help for this tool") }
   case clone:
     repo := clone.Flag.Arg(0)